dangnhon/React-Pizza/README.md

 TO START: json-server --watch db.json
 ```

-After firing up your server, render the list of pizzas in to the table.
+[x] After firing up your server, render the list of pizzas in to the table.

-Each row in the table should be a pizza component and when you click the "Edit" button, it should send the pizza associated with that component into the Pizza form.
+[x] Each row in the table should be a pizza component and when you click the "Edit" button, it should send the pizza associated with that component into the Pizza form.

-The pizza form will then render the information about the pizza in the form, which will be editable.
+[x] The pizza form will then render the information about the pizza in the form, which will be editable.

-When the form is submitted, the information should be reflected in your table and persist in the backend.
+[x] When the form is submitted, the information should be reflected in your table and persist in the backend.

+Bonus: Add a favorites pizza section.
+Clicking a pizza in the main section should add it to the favorites section.
+Clicking the pizza while it's in the favorites section should remove it from the favorites section.
+Bonus: The pizza should only appear in one section at a time.